biaslab/ForneyLab.jl/docs/src/user-guide.md

 ```

 ### Online vs. offline learning
-In an online setting, observations are fed to the placeholders and processed one at a time.
-In a Bayesian setting, this reduces to applying Bayes rule in a recursive fashion, i.e. the posterior distribution for a given random variable, becomes the prior for the next processing step.
+Online learning refers to a procedure where observations are processed as soon as they become available.
+In the context of factor graphs this means that observations need to be fed to the placeholders and processed one at a time.
+In a Bayesian setting, this reduces to the application of Bayes rule in a recursive fashion, i.e. the posterior distribution for a given random variable, becomes the prior for the next processing step.
 Since we are feeding one observation at each time step, the factor graph will have *one* placeholder for every observed variable.
 All of the factor graphs that we have seen so far were specified to process data in this fashion.

 Let's take a look at an example in order to contrast it with its offline counterpart.
-In this simple example, the mean of a Gaussian distribution denoted as `x` is modelled by another Gaussian distribution with hyperparameters `m` and `v`.
-The variance is assumed to be known.
+In this simple example, the mean `x` of a Gaussian distributed random variable `y` is modelled by another Gaussian distribution with hyperparameters `m` and `v`.
+The variance of `y` is assumed to be known.
 ```@example 1
 g = FactorGraph() # create a new factor graph m = placeholder(:m)